krrish-v/vakta/README.md

 ![Image](demo/vak.png)

 ## Introduction
 Introducing <strong>"Vakta 0.0.1"</strong> - an innovative and cutting-edge GUI based project developed for the Hackathon.
-Vakta is a state-of-the-art, fully voice-activated, and AI-enabled voicebot, thoughtfully designed with the primary objective of <strong>empowering the visually impaired community</strong>. with adaptive learning technology.
-With an unwavering commitment to providing an inclusive and seamless user experience, Vakta Voicebot revolutionizes the way blind individuals interact with technology.
+Vakta is a state-of-the-art, fully voice-activated, and AI-enabled assistant, thoughtfully designed with the primary objective of <strong>empowering the visually impaired community</strong>. with adaptive learning technology.
+With an unwavering commitment to providing an inclusive and seamless user experience, Vakta will revolutionize the way blind individuals interact with technology.

-<strong>"Vakta"</strong> is a Sanskrit word for <strong>"speaker."</strong> In our project, Vakta Voicebot embodies this essence by becoming a compassionate and intelligent mentor for the visually impaired.
-Just as ancient speakers conveyed wisdom, Vakta Voicebot aims to create a future of inclusivity and empowerment, bridging the gap between the visually impaired and knowledge.
+<strong>"Vakta"</strong> is a Sanskrit word for <strong>"speaker."</strong> In our project, Vakta embodies this essence by becoming a compassionate and intelligent mentor for the visually impaired.
+Just as ancient speakers conveyed wisdom, Vakta aims to create a future of inclusivity and empowerment, bridging the gap between the visually impaired and knowledge.

 ## Features
 1. **Voice-activated Information (General Mode):**